cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 ## 5. Test your HTTP policy

-You can test any [supported HTTP policy](#limitations), such as the example policy created in [Step 2](#2-test-your-proxy-server).
+To test your configuration, you can test any [supported HTTP policy](#limitations), such as the example policy created in [Step 2](#2-test-your-proxy-server).
 When you go to `https://example.com` in your browser, you should see the Gateway block page.

+You can now use the Proxy Endpoint selector in [network](/cloudflare-one/policies/gateway/network-policies/#proxy-endpoint) and [HTTP](/cloudflare-one/policies/gateway/http-policies/#proxy-endpoint) policies to filter traffic proxied by Gateway via PAC files.

 ## Limitations

-### HTTP policy proxy endpoint specificity

-The Gateway HTTP policy does not have a [Proxy Endpoint selector](/cloudflare-one/policies/gateway/network-policies/#proxy-endpoint) to match specific proxy endpoints.
-Despite this, Gateway will still apply HTTP policies to traffic sent to Cloudflare proxy servers.

 ### Traffic limitations